 For instance, if you made any payments in the tax year that would require you to file Form(s) 1099, you would check the box to indicate that.
-If you issued a 1099 to someone that you contracted to perform a service, like cleaning, or a consultant, and you paid them more than \$600, you will check the box.
+If you issued a form 1099 to someone that you contracted to perform a service, like cleaning, or a consultant, and you paid them more than \$600, you will check the box.

-Note - In some cases, sole-proprietors issue 1099s to employees or helpers.
-If you issued any 1099s, enter them as contract labor.
+Note - In some cases, sole-proprietors issue 1099 to employees or helpers.
+If you issued any 1099, enter it as contract labor.

 Be mindful that you are classifying your employees properly.
 Typically, if you direct how someone works, they are an employee.
-For more information on classifying staff, see Resource 3: Payroll Taxes (for businesses with employees) in MyFreeTaxes Self-Employed Tax Guide Part I: Getting Ready for Tax Season.
+For more information on classifying staff, see Resource 3: Payroll Taxes (for businesses with employees) in Part 1 of this guide.